Highly functional head unit with almost every bell and whistle money can buy, provided you're not a mountain biker

 The Garmin Edge 1030 is a powerful cycling computer if you plan to use it as a training aid or a navigation tool.
 With the sizeable detailed colour screen and breadth of features, it does offer more functionality than most other head units on the market.

 I have a checkered past with Garmin head units and have experienced first hand the full gamut of problems — including two bricked Edge 520s in less than six months.
 However, the Edge 1030 has proved to be by far the most reliable Garmin cycling computer that’s been attached to my bike since the original Edge 500 — even with the Bluetooth issues.
 Although the big screen doesn’t quite match the Rox 12, it’s still pretty darn good and shows more than enough detail, whether that be data or mapping.

 The Edge 830 has all the same features, plus native Trailforks maps, the same 20-hour battery life and costs less money.
-The decision ultimately comes down to how much you value screen size - if that’s your top priority then Edge 1030 will leave you like a pig in mud.
-If it were me, until Garmin adds Trailforks and ForkSight, I would spend my money on the Edge 830.
+The decision ultimately comes down to how much you value screen size - if that’s your top priority then the newer Edge 1030 Plus is your gold standard.

 - Connectivity: ANT+, Bluetooth, WiFi